notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/plugin-management.md

 ```

 ## Uninstall a plugin
-To remove a plugin, use `notation plugin uninstall` and the name of the plugin.
+To uninstall a plugin, use `notation plugin uninstall`.

 ```console
 notation plugin uninstall <plugin_name>